The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 If you’re thinking about the best places with extensive studies about lion populations around the world.

-Then you should never forget about the Ngorongoro Crater.
+You should never forget the Ngorongoro Crater.

 For years, scientists have been able to assign names for pride and even for individual lions.